Skip to Main Content

 Planning a Visit: What to Know Before You Go

-Monsoon sits at 615 19th Ave E in Capitol Hill, reachable from the 19th and Mercer corridor on foot from the Capitol Hill Link Light Rail station.
-The restaurant is open seven days a week, with lunch service beginning at 11:30 am on weekdays and 11 am on weekends.
-Weekend dinner runs until 9:30 pm, giving late-arriving diners a wider window than the 9 pm weekday close.
+Monsoon sits at 615 19th Ave E in Capitol Hill.
+The restaurant is open seven days a week, with lunch service beginning at 11:30 am Monday through Thursday and Sunday, and 11 am on Friday and Saturday.
+Weekend dinner runs until 10 pm on Friday and Saturday, with 9:30 pm closing the rest of the week.
 Booking ahead for Friday and Saturday evenings is the practical move; the OAD recognition, even at the casual tier, draws a crowd that moves on available reservations faster than the weekday trade.

 For those building a wider Seattle itinerary, the EP Club guides cover the city across categories: the full restaurant guide, hotels, bars, wineries, and experiences map the city's range from Capitol Hill outward.
 If Vietnamese cuisine is the thread, Monsoon and Ba Bar form a logical Capitol Hill comparison at different registers.
 If the ambition is broader, Seattle's restaurant scene includes the full range from neighbourhood casual through to the kind of cooking that generates the same critical attention as Le Bernardin in New York, The French Laundry in Napa, Lazy Bear in San Francisco, Alinea in Chicago, Single Thread Farm in Healdsburg, and Emeril's in New Orleans.